catzy007/catzy007.github.io/blog/posts/2019-11-25-my-journey-to-pcie-or-vga-passtrough-in-kvm/index.md

 with lot of cores so that i can use KVM (Kernel-based Virtual Machine) so i can create Windows VM and pass a Video Graphic Adapter and use it as normal Windows machine...
 Neat.
 So here's my journey.

-Make sure that your hardware support [Hypervisor](https://en.wikipedia.org/wiki/Hypervisor) first, make sure that your Processor, Chipset, and Motherboard support VT-D or AMD-Vi.
+First, make sure that your hardware support [Hypervisor](https://en.wikipedia.org/wiki/Hypervisor), make sure that your Processor, Chipset, and Motherboard support VT-D or AMD-Vi.
 Here i'm using LGA1366 based motherboard ASUS Z8NA-D6 and Xeon X5670.
 As for PCIE device, i'm using my Radeon RX 560.
-As for Operating system, i'm using Xubuntu 18.04 and kernel version 4.15.0-70-generic if you curious about it.
+For Operating system, i'm using Xubuntu 18.04 and kernel version `4.15.0-70-generic` if you curious about it.
-For more information, you can read <https://en.wikipedia.org/wiki/List_of_IOMMU-supporting_hardware> and <https://wiki.xen.org/wiki/VTd_HowTo> and don't forget to enable that in BIOS.
+For more information, you can read <https://en.wikipedia.org/wiki/List_of_IOMMU-supporting_hardware> and <https://wiki.xen.org/wiki/VTd_HowTo> and don't forget to enable Virtualization in BIOS.
 Make sure that you have two video adapter.
 Here i have onboard Aspeed as primary display and RX 560 that will be passtrough into KVM.
 Server grade processor and board is your best bet but sometimes it can be little bit tricky.
 Do your best research and hope for the best.